vurdalakov/dostools/README.md

-﻿# dostools
+﻿# DosTools

 #### Overview

-`dostools` is a collection of command-line utilities written in C#.
+`DosTools` is a collection of command-line utilities written in C#.

-It is distributed under the [MIT license](http://opensource.org/licenses/MIT).
+All tools are distributed under the [MIT license](http://opensource.org/licenses/MIT).

 #### List of tools